 Athletes found improved thermoregulatory responses (meaning body temperature regulation) when exercising in the heat, decreased thirst, improved endurance capacity, decreased heart rate, and improved peak power capacity, and improved time to exhaustion compared with a group that pre-hydrated with just water.

 One drawback is that when you have more fluid in your body, you are a bit heavier.
 Runners in particular like to feel light, and there is a perception that if you are heavier you will go slower.
 One study looked into this, and the running economy with the runners using glycerol for pre-hydration was the same as the other runners.
+Another concern is that side-effects can include headaches, dizziness, and nausea.

 Some selected articles on pre-hydration: